marciogualtieri/DropBoxWebClient/README.md

 This app has been developed using Python 3.6.3 and Django 1.9.0.

-On Ubuntu Linux, you may execute the following command on a terminal to install this version:
+On Ubuntu Linux, you may execute the following command on a terminal to install this particular version:

     sudo pip3 install "Django~=1.9.0"